migueldeicaza/TensorFlowSharp/README.md

 Xamarin specific here.

-Before the solution will run you will need the shared library generated to be on the `SampleTest/bin/Debug directory`.
+Before the solution will run you will need the shared library generated to be on a location accessibly by the Mono runtime (for example /usr/local/lib).

 While Tensorflow builds a library with the extension .so, you will need to make sure that it has the proper name for your platform (tensorflow.dll on Windows, tensorflow.dylib on Mac) and copy that there.

 Tensorflow is a 64-bit library, so you will need to use a 64-bit Mono to run, at home (where I am doing this work), I have a copy of 64-bit Mono on /mono,